 Subway and Streetcar Operators operate subway or elevated suburban trains with no separate locomotive, or electric-powered streetcar, to transport passengers.
 May handle fares.

-Bus and Train Operators with little to no experience tend to make between $42120 and $50980 while the more experienced ones make over $72780 per year.
+Subway and Streetcar Operators with little to no experience tend to make between $37310 and $50510 while the more experienced ones can earn over $76670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bus and Train Operator is to move to a higher paying state like NY.
-Right now, the highest paying states for Bus and Train Operators are NY, IL, CA, MD and OR.
+One of the easiest ways to increase your salary as a Subway and Streetcar Operator is to move to a higher paying state like MD.
+Right now, the highest paying states for Subway and Streetcar Operators are MD, NJ, CA, TN and TX.

-3 other factors that can increase your salary as A Bus and Train Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Subway and Streetcar Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bus and Train Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Subway and Streetcar Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.